Written By Cycling Enthusiasts

 Start by contacting a Mobility Centre – some will have hoists and other equipment you can try before you buy and some also carry out assessments to see what kind of equipment may suit you.
 I have an autochair smart lifter 4 way hoist fitted in my boot.
 Brook Miller supplies and fits these or can advise on local authorised motorbility fitters.

 We have searched for practical transport options for the Trike and found the best to be a bak-rak: a light weight tow bar mounted bike rack.
 Once in its folded out position the Trike sits perfectly on the rack and straps can be used to secure it.
+How to plan a cycling adventure.

 Experience of the race